Chuck E. Weiss: Music

-Weiss's first album, The Other Side of Town, was released in 1981.
+Weiss's first album, The Other Side of Town, was released in 1981, a short album whose eight tracks clocked in at just 24 minutes, produced by a team previously associated with Joe Cocker.
+Weiss was associated with Los Angeles and Southern California for years, which he explained by saying he does not like to travel by airplane, in truth his cult of celebrity amongst Hollywood socialites stemmed from his prominent playing in various house bands along Sunset Strip through the 1970s and 1980s.
+Weiss played for 11 years on Mondays at a club called "The Central" before it fell on hard times.
+Weiss and his friend Johnny Depp, were instrumental in resuscitating it as the Viper Room, which later became notorious when River Phoenix died there in 1993.
 Weiss was featured on the 1990 album L.A.
-Ya Ya, a compilation of performances by Los Angeles-based blues artists.
+Ya Ya, a compilation of performances by Los Angeles–based blues artists.
 In 1995, Weiss played on P's self-titled album.
 The band featured Gibby Haynes of the Butthole Surfers and actor Johnny Depp.

-Weiss released his second album, Extremely Cool, in 1999, featuring extensive collaboration with Tony Gilkyson, JJ Holiday, and Tom Waits, who co-produced the album for his long-time acquaintance.
-They had met in the early 1970s at the Denver nightclub, Ebbetts Field, where Weiss played in the house band.
-Tom Waits appeared on at least two tracks.
+Weiss released his second album, Extremely Cool, in 1999, featuring extensive collaboration with Tony Gilkyson, JJ Holiday, and Tom Waits, who co-produced the album for his long-time acquaintance, Waits plays guitar across the album, and co-wrote two tracks, re-recording one of the songs Rains on me for the Free The West Memphis 3 benefit album the following year.
 The style is heavily reminiscent of Waits, both in composition and vocal approach.
 Either could have influenced the other.
 The opening track, "Devil With Blue Suede Shoes", was produced by Johnny Depp and featured Toby Dammit on drums.
 It was used in Depp's film, The Brave, in which Weiss also played a minor role.
 Willie Dixon was quoted on the original packaging of Extremely Cool as saying, "Ain't ya got ears son?
 That little Jew boy with the big old head be one of the best musicians in this town, this country even."
+Extremely Cool makes reference to Canter's Kibitz Room, a small nightclub in a larger deli in Los Angeles's Fairfax District, where Weiss also played habitually.
+His regular band was called The Goddamn Liars.